-As shown previously in the discussion of employment (Table I-9), it is the Census Bureau estimated that there are about 404 Carpinteria residents employed in agriculture, forestry, fishing and hunting, and mining jobs.
-For Santa Barbara County as a whole, USDARecent data from the U.S. Department of Agriculture Census of Farmworkers reported a total of 21,101 farm workers.
-22,985 farmworkers in Santa Barbara County in 2017, of which 9,895 (43%) were seasonal workers.
+As shown previously in the discussion of employment (Table I-9), the Census Bureau estimated that there are about 404 Carpinteria residents employed in agriculture, forestry, fishing and hunting, and mining jobs.
+Recent data from the U.S. Department of Agriculture Census of Farmworkers reported a total of 22,985 farmworkers in Santa Barbara County in 2017, of which 9,895 (43%) were seasonal workers.
 Since 2012, it is estimated that the number of farmworkers in the county has increased by approximately 2.8%.
 According to HCD pre-approved data compiled by SBCAG, over 91% of farmworkers work on larger farms with 10 or more workers.